fbpx

 Hacker Valley, WV

 An historic general store located near the former town of Wheeler, it was built about 1900 and expanded about 1910.
-The building is a one-story rectangular, wood-frame building with a foundation of field stones and posts.
-It was listed on the National Register of Historic Places in 1997.
+The building is a one-story rectangular, wood-frame building with a foundation of field stones and … Continue reading Lowther’s Store

 McLaughlin House